Nigeria News Today. Your online Nigerian Newspaper : We need integrity in public, private business; it must start at the top – Obasanjo

 “Make integrity the heart and soul of your business culture.

-“If the entrepreneur does not have integrity, others who walk with him or her will definitely falter and the society will also suffer for his self-centredness and misconduct.”
+“If the entrepreneur does not have integrity, others who walk with him or her will definitely falter and the society will also suffer for his self-centeredness and misconduct.”

 He said that if the operating structure of the government is transparent, accountable and operate against the backdrop of genuine transformation, economic ventures and investments would sprout and the national reserve will swell, good planning will see public infrastructure booming and becoming reliable.